School of Record for American College of the Mediterranean Aix-en-Provence

 This studio art course is designed to introduce students to the ideas, methods and approaches of artists whose work found inspiration in an encounter with the Mediterranean both real and imagined.
 Along with stylistic experimentation in techniques such as pointillism, fauvism and cubism, students will investigate Mediterranean themes where olive trees, shepherds, bathers and palm trees invite classical and oriental readings.
 The course consists of a series of painting and drawing projects related to the various work of artists including Cézanne, Van Gogh, Signac, Matisse, Chagall and Picasso.

-ART 306: Drawing Into Painting 3 Credits
+ART 306: Drawing into Painting 3 Credits

 Prerequisite: Completion of ENG101 or equivalent, and 6 credit hours above the 100/introductory level in Art, Art History, Archeology, or the Humanities are strongly encouraged